zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Ellie says, “What should I check?
 Takagi says, “Eve rything.
 I want you to verify the facts and figures and to flag anything that is right wrong or even a little suspect.”
 “To verify” (verify) means to make sure t hat it is correct, to look at it closely and make sure it is true, make sure it is a ccurate.
 “Verify” comes from the Latin word “veritas” (veritas), meaning truth.
 Taka gi wants Ellie to verify the “facts” – that is, the information – and “figures” (figures).
 “Figures” refer to numbers.

 The title of this episode, “Facts and Figures,” con tains an expression we often use in talking about information that has both word s and numbers to describe it.
 So, the “figures” here would be the numbers in the report.
 Takagi wants Ellie “to flag” (flag) anything that is outright wrong.
 “To f lag” means to draw attention to something.
 In this case, it probably means to mark it with a pen or a pencil so that Takagi can find that information easily when h e looks through the report.
-To flag something in general means to call attention t o it, to say, “Hey, look at this.
+To flag something in general means to call attention to it, to say, “Hey, look at this.
 There might be a problem with this.”

 Something that is “outright (outright) wrong” is so mething that is obviously wrong, something that you don’t even have to go and invest igate.
 It is clearly wrong.
 Something that is a little “suspect” (suspect) is s omething that doesn’t seem right.
 It might be right.
 It might be wrong.
 You’re not ex actly sure, but it looks like it might be incorrect.
 If you say something “looks a l ittle suspect,” you’re saying it looks wrong but you’re not exactly sure.